-Created by Chapters 515 and 516 of 2000, the R&D tax credit provides two types of credits: (1) a basic credit equal to 3% of the Maryland qualified R&D expenses paid during the tax year, up to the Maryland base amount; and (2) a growth credit equal to 10% of the Maryland qualified R&D expenses paid during the year that exceed the Maryland

-The R&D tax credit is a base amount. budgeted tax credit program subject to an annual overall budgetary limit.
-The program's fiscal impact has recently doubled over time due to an increase in the amounts appropriated to the program. tax year 2000, the first year of the program, \$6.0 million was provided.
-Program funding increased in several steps, and beginning with tax year 2016, the Department of Commerce (Commerce) may now award a maximum of \$6.5 million in growth credits \$5.5 million in basic credits.
+Created by Chapters 515 and 516 of 2000, the R&D tax credit provides two types of credits: (1) a basic credit equal to 3% of the Maryland qualified R&D expenses paid during the tax year, up to the Maryland base amount; and (2) a growth credit equal to 10% of the Maryland qualified R&D expenses paid during the year that exceed the Maryland base amount.
+The R&D tax credit is subject to an annual overall budgetary limit.
+The program's fiscal impact has recently doubled over time due to an increase in the maximum amounts provided to the program.
+In tax year 2000, the first year of the program, \$6.0 million was provided.
+Program funding increased in several steps and beginning with tax year the Department of Commerce 2016.
+(Commerce) may now award a maximum of credits \$6.5 million in growth and \$5.5 million in basic credits.

-Maryland is an R&D intensive state, with Maryland heavily dependent on the federal government source as a of expenditures.
+Maryland is an R&D intensive state, with Maryland heavily dependent on the federal government as а source of R&D expenditures.
 While Maryland is a R&D intensive state overall, own-source business R&D is relatively low.
-The ultimate goal of a R&D tax credit is to improve society, for example by boosting long-term economic through increased innovation.
+The ultimate goal of a R&D tax credit is to improve society, for example by boosting long-term economic through increased growth innovation.
 However, tax policies do not appear to be the most important factor in explaining the difference in R&D and innovation across states.
 High education and skill levels of the workforce and presence of elite research universities appear to be more important factors in stimulating innovation.